SabauEduard/invoicely/README.md

 - Implemented CRUD operations for User and Role models (with Sabau Eduard)
 - Implemented basic authentication with JWT & bcrypt (with Sabau Eduard)
 - Implemented UI elements (with Maftei Valentin)
-- Implemented ML model and ML diagram
+- Implemented ML model and ML diagram (with Maftei Valentin and Liciu Stefan)
 ### Sabau Eduard
 - Created the project structure (with Clem Daria)
 - Dependency management with Poetry (with Clem Daria)